OXFORD NATURE PARK

 3. Inclusivity and a widening of the talent pool

 The economy needs a wide pool of people with a range of talents and innovative approaches to business challenges.
 While many students do well in mainstream education, others flourish in non-traditional educational settings with opportunities to learn outside in nature.
-NBE is a valuable tool for promoting equality of opportunity.
+NBE is a valuable tool for supporting a variety of learners, thereby promoting equality of opportunity.

 4. Self-management of mental health and wellbeing

 The mental health crisis in children and young people is spilling over into the workplace: one in three young adults aged 18 – 34 report mental ill-health[vii].
-Time in nature improves general mental health and wellbeing [viii] and reduces eco-anxiety[ix], which is highly prevalent in young people.
+Engagement with the natural world appears to support general mental health and wellbeing [viii], and to help reduce eco-anxiety[ix], which is highly prevalent in young people.
 (Oxford Health are pioneering nature-based intervention at all stages of their mental health provision.)
 NBE gives young people the opportunities and skills to use their local green spaces for their own mental health and wellbeing, enabling them to take these skills into the workplace.

 5. Confidence through societal participation